titan-data/titan/docs/src/lifecycle/install.rst

     Titan cli successfully installed, happy data versioning :)
     $ docker ps
-    CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                    NAMES ff80dcdf8d0e        titan:latest        "/titan/run"             9 seconds ago       Up 7 seconds        0.0.0.0:5001->5001/tcp   titan-server
+    CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                    NAMES ff80dcdf8d0e        titan:latest        "/titan/run"             9 seconds ago       Up 7 seconds        0.0.0.0:5001->5001/tcp   titan-docker-server
-    6b09cccc407a        titan:latest        "/bin/bash /titan/la…"   29 seconds ago      Up 14 seconds                                titan-launch
+    6b09cccc407a        titan:latest        "/bin/bash /titan/la…"   29 seconds ago      Up 14 seconds                                titan-docker-launch

+By deafult, this installs a local docker context, and is equivalent to ``titan context install -t docker``.
+If you want to install Titan for use with Kubernetes, see the :ref:`lifecycle_context` and :ref:`lifecycle_kubernetes` sections.
 If you are operating in a corporate environment without access to the main docker registry, you can manually load the ```titandata/titan`` image into a private registry and use the ``-r registry`` option to ``titan install`` to pull from there instead.

-Among other things, the ``titan-launch`` container is responsible for installing ZFS on the Docker or host VM.
-This is the primary area where :ref:`lifecycle_supported` comes into play.
-For Windows and MacOS, docker is running on the same HyperKit VM, and so it is relatively easy for the community to keep delivering pre-built ZFS binaries for those installations.
+When using the local docker context, the ``titan-docker-launch`` container is responsible for installing ZFS on the Docker or host VM.
+For more information on how this works and supported configurations, see the :ref:`lifecycle_docker` section.
-With Linux, however, the story is much different as there are a wide variety of distributions, each with their own mechanism of fetching required dependencies to build ZFS.
-For the distributions noted in the :ref:`lifecycle_supported` list, we attempt to keep up-to-date with the latest releases.

-If we do not have a pre-built version of the ZFS binaries, we will attempt to build them on the fly.
-For Linux, we are still limited to the set of supported distributions, but we can built for slightly different variations or versions if needed.
-If you are running a Linux system other than a supported distribution, you can also compile and install ZFS yourself, provided it's version `0.8.1`, and Titan will use that instead of trying to install its own.

-If the installation is taking a while, and you see a ``zfs-builder`` container in ``docker ps`` output, then it's off building a custom version of ZFS.
-If you are running a supported operating system, then reach out to the community to see if new pre-built binaries need to be created.

 If you can successfully run ``titan ls``, then you should be all set::